lurdnDolz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+14. Everyone is a proponent of strong encryption -> script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
 9. Divide and rule -> script that prints the result of POWER divided by DIVIDE, followed by a new line.
 14. Decimal to Hexadecimal -> script that converts a number from base 10 to base 16.
 13. printf '%0.2f\n' $NUM -> script that prints a number with two decimal places, followed by a new line.